 For those who don’t fly American Airlines regularly, don’t want to be tied to one airline and want the chance to earn more points per dollar spent, the Chase Sapphire Preferred® Card is a good alternative to the AAdvantage® Aviator® Silver World Elite Mastercard®.
 Its $95 annual fee is lower than the AAdvantage® Aviator® Silver World Elite Mastercard® — and you also get more benefits with it.

-New cardmembers Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+New cardmembers Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,000 toward travel when you redeem through Chase Ultimate Rewards®.
 Those bonus points are valued at $750 if you redeem them through the Chase Ultimate Rewards® website.

-Earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
+Earn 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide..
 Although the card offers lower points for travel, hotel and car rental purchases than the AAdvantage® Aviator® Silver World Elite Mastercard®, it offers higher points per dollar spent for dining.
 And the definition of travel with the Chase Sapphire Preferred® Card is much broader, including airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds and operators of passenger trains, buses, taxis, limousines, ferries, toll bridges and highways, and parking lots and garages.

 But the biggest benefit of the Chase Sapphire Preferred® Card is receiving 25% more value on the points you earn when you redeem them on travel at the Chase Ultimate Rewards website.
 That perk helps this card better compare to the AAdvantage® Aviator® Silver World Elite Mastercard® when it comes to miles/points per dollar spent.